 The Oasis Program supports the healthy functioning of families who have been affected by incest and child sexual abuse.
 We offer group, individual, and family therapy.
 Oasis therapists help children and non-offending parents and caregivers reduce the short and long-term effects of sexual abuse, using evidence-based, trauma-informed practices that help clients integrate traumatic experience into everyday life, one that feels manageable and safe.

-Adult Survivor Groups
+Adult Survivor Groups for 2022

 For more information on Adult Survivor Groups, please contact Amy O'Brien at (608) 729-1138 or amyo at canopycenter dot org.

 Oasis typically offers groups to young people aged 5-18 who have been sexually abused.
 Alongside structured learning opportunities, participants experience the benefit of sharing personal experiences of coping with trauma with peers of a similar age.
 Play therapy is also offered when appropriate, tapping into the innate potential of play to assist younger clients in working through difficult feelings.

 For more information on kids & teens groups, please contact Nicole Wells at (608) 729-1130 or nicolew at canopycenter dot org.

 Oasis therapists also provide individual therapy to children who have experienced incest and sexual abuse as well as to affected family members.
 Therapists work closely with legal teams to provide support, strategize and advocate for clients facing trial, and accompany families to hearings when requested.
 Staff therapists use team treatment coordination and are active in the development and maintenance of services in Dane County's child sexual abuse prevention and treatment network.

 Oasis services are provided to clients at no cost.

 For more information about the Oasis Program, please contact: